How does monetary policy affect income inequality in Japan? Evidence from grouped data: Abstract

 \section{Abstract}

-We examine the effects of monetary policy on income inequality in Japan using a novel econometric approach that jointly estimates the Gini coefficient based on micro-level grouped data of households and the dynamics of macroeconomic quantities.
-Our results indicate different effects on income inequality for different types of households: A monetary tightening increases inequality when income data is based on households whose head is employed (workers' households), while the effect reverses over the medium term when considering a broader definition of households.
-Differences in the relative strength of the transmission channels can account for this finding.
-Finally we demonstrate that the proposed joint estimation strategy leads to more informative inference while results based on the frequently used two-step estimation approach yields inconclusive results.
+We examine the effects of monetary policy on income inequality in Japan.
+For that purpose, we use a novel Bayesian approach that jointly estimates the Gini coefficient from grouped income data and the dynamics of macroeconomic quantities.
+Our results indicate different effects on income inequality for different types of households: A monetary tightening decreases inequality when we consider a broad definition of household data that also includes the unemployed and retirees.
+Higher unemployment and tighter borrowing conditions make the richer (i.e., employed) comparably worse off.
+The result reverses, if we focus on the sub-sample of households whose head is employed.
+Through the same channels, inequality increases if monetary policy is tightened.
+A counterfactual analysis reveals that indeed the financial channel and the job destruction channel are the most important transmission mechanisms.